 White Path strongly protested the influence of white settlers in fiery oratory at the Cherokee capitol of New Echota.
 A strict follower of the traditional ways he spoke against the new Cherokee constitution and the introduction of Christianity by the missionaries.
 He eventually yielded to the new ways and focused his efforts on fighting the removal policies of his old comrade and now president, Andrew Jackson.
 He and Chief John Ross traveled to Washington to denounce the removal treaty signed as void.
 They were unsuccessful and returned to Georgia.

 In the fall of 1838 at the age of 77 White Path helped to organize the removal, later known as the “Trail of Tears.”
 He and other Cherokee leaders realized that the best chance for survival lay in an orderly march to Oklahoma.
 On a stop near Hopkinsville, Kentucky, Chief White Path died and was buried beside Chief Fly Smith who also died during the night.
 Today his former home is interpreted as a Cherokee farmstead c.
-1835, with authentic furnishings, vegetable gardens and herb gardens typical of a Cherokee home just prior to the removal.
+1835, with authentic furnishings, typical of a Cherokee home just prior to the removal.